Ginetta G26

-The Ginetta G26 and its derivatives, the 'G28, G30, and G31, are a series of two-door sports cars, designed, developed, and manufactured by British company Ginetta, from 1984 to 1992, primarily in kit form.
+The Ginetta G26 and its derivatives, the G28, G30, and G31, are a series of two-door sports cars, designed, developed, and manufactured by British company Ginetta, from 1984 to 1992, primarily in kit form.
 All models are based on Ford mechanical components.
 They differ in length as well as in different bodies and engines.
 All variants together, about 360 vehicles were built in eight years.

 History

-Founded by Bob, Douglas, Ivor, and Trevor Walklett, the Ginetta company produced small roadworthy sports cars from 1958 with plastic bodies and high volume Ford of Britain or Rootes engineering.
+Founded by Bob, Douglas, Ivor, and Trevor Walklett, the Ginetta company produced small roadworthy sports cars in 1958 with plastic bodies and high volume Ford of Britain or Rootes engineering.
 Most of them were offered as kits; individual models - mostly cars for use in motorsports - were also or exclusively available as finished vehicles.
 The most successful models were the front-engined G4 and rear-engined G15, with Ginetta selling more than 500 kits each.
-In the 1970s, the hatchback coupe was G21Ginetta's main model.
+In the 1970s, the G21 hatchback coupe was Ginetta's main model.
 When the G21 with its rounded body from the 1970s found few buyers and a revised version known as the G24 did not get past the prototype stage, the decision was made to develop a larger, modern coupé with a wedge-shaped structure, for which Ginetta stylistically based on the Lotus Excel and the wedges from TVR.

 The car appeared under the name Ginetta G26 in the spring of 1984.
 The G26 became the base model of a family of four versions (G28, G30, and G31), which were produced until 1992.
 It survived the acquisition of operations by investors Martin Phaff and Mike Madin.
 The cars were mainly sold as kits, but the factory also completed individual cars.

 Ginetta took over the design of the front section up to the doors unchanged for the mid-engine coupe G32 introduced in 1989.

-Model Description
+Model description

 The G26 and all its derivatives have a frame constructed of square section electroplated steel tubing designed by Ivor Walklett.
 Frame dimensions vary between models.

-The frames are each designed to accommodate chassis and drive components of the Ford Cortina Mark 3 or 4; the vehicles have rack and pinion steering, double wishbones and disc brakes at the front, and a rigid axle with four links and drum brakes at the rear.
+The frames are each designed to accommodate chassis and drivetrain components of the Ford Cortina Mark 3 or 4; the vehicles have rack and pinion steering, double wishbones and disc brakes at the front, and a rigid axle with four links and drum brakes at the rear.
 Only one donor vehicle (single donor car) is required.
-As a drive, various four- and six-cylinder engines from the British or German Ford branches were possible; in most cases, 2.0-liter inline four-cylinders were installed.
+For the engine, various four- and six-cylinder engines from the British or German Ford branches were possible; in most cases, 2.0-liter inline four-cylinders were installed.

 The bodies are made of glass fiber reinforced plastic.
-Her design is by Trevor Walklett.
+The design is by Trevor Walklett.
 They are designed as two-door hatchback coupés or indicated notchbacks.
 The doors and windscreen are unchanged from the Ford Fiesta Mark 1; in hatchback coupés, this also applies to the rear window.